Workers Compensation Denials Lawyer In Ohio

 At each of the appeal levels, hearings are meant to be informal and less intimidating than courtroom proceedings, while still allowing injured workers and employers to fairly present their positions.
 You’re not required to have a lawyer with you, but each party can be represented by an attorney or another person authorized by the IC.
 Your employer will likely have their own workers’ compensation attorney representing their position.

-Taking Your Workers’ Compensation Claim to Court
+How To Take Your Workers’ Comp Claim To Court

 If the Industrial Commission’s final decision is to deny your claim or condition, you can appeal your case to the Court of Common Pleas of the county in which the injury occurred.
 Taking your claim to court is a more formal process and can include depositions and expert testimony.
 An appeal to court often results in a jury trial.